Variables – local, global, and parameter

 End Main

-Because the variable total has been created outside the Main and addThis module, it is now known as a global variable and is available to all modules.
+Because the variable total has been created outside the Main and addThis function, it is now known as a global variable and is available to all modules.
+In Python, you must use the global keyword before modifying a global variable; otherwise, it treats it as a new local variable.

 Parameter

-When passing variables between modules we use the term passing parameters.
+When passing variables between functions, we use the term passing parameters.
+Parameters are placeholders for values.
+The value we pass is known as the argument.

 FUNCTION addThis(a, b)